Taught course

 Course content

-The MSc Oil and Gas Engineering programme is designed to create future leaders of the industry.
-The wide range of subjects taught, including engineering, geology and chemistry, ensures that you will have a strong appreciation of all key elements of the industry lifecycle and of the different areas of engineering required, as an understanding of how they work together to deliver projects safely and efficiently.
+The MSc Oil and Gas Engineering is designed to create future industry leaders.
+The wide range of subjects taught, including engineering, geology and chemistry, ensures that you will gain a deep understanding of all the key scientific elements of the oil and gas industry and an appreciation of how these different aspects work together to deliver projects safely and efficiently.

 Qualification, course duration and attendance options